 KR: I knew that he was getting paid more as a base salary because he was one pay grade higher than I was and I had all of the salary information because I was a manager.
 But then I just said to him, hey, what are they paying you for that extra team?
 And he told me.

 Of course, we can also talk about the broader economy.
-It can also become an us-versus-them narrative, which isn’t true because gender equity is not only about women, it’s about men, and it’s about everyone: it expands economic opportunity for everyone.
-So I was very interested in both how we change the narrative so we can actually solve this problem and how we trade solutions to catalyze our time toward equity.
+It can also become an us-versus-them narrative, which isn’t true because gender equity is not only about women, it’s about men, and it’s about everyone.
+It expands economic opportunity for everyone.
+So I was very interested in both how we change the narrative so we can actually solve this problem, and how we create solutions to catalyze our time toward equity.

 What I was really interested in as a Gender Economist was not equity as the right thing to do…but equity as a massive economic opportunity

 AA: Tell us a little bit about how that is accomplished.
 What do you do at Pipeline?
 And how does it move the needle?

 KR: So I mentioned the research that Pipeline started with, that found that an increase in equity is tied to an increase in revenue.
 What we found in the market is that 96% of CEOs put equity in their top priorities.
 The issue is that only 22% of employees actually see it, equity, shared and measured.
 So you have this giant 74 point gap between what CEOs in companies say is important and the actual employee experience.
 This was my experience.
 The company I worked for was recognized for being committed to equity.
 I’m not going to say their name because this is not about the company.
 And yet my employee experience was that that commitment was not operationalized, and so my experience as an employee was that I had less faith in that company and their commitment because of my experience.